Engoo Blog Language Tips

 No one wanted to go hiking in the rain besides me.

 In this negative usage, there are no additions; the speaker is the only person who wanted to go hiking.
+(Speaker + no one)

-Besides as an adverb
+As an adverb

 Besides also functions as a conjunctive adverb, which means it connects two sentences or clauses.
 Similar to the previous usage, it means "in addition."
-Other terms, such as "plus" or "on top of that" are often used in place of "besides," so it's a good idea to learn these other expressions as well.
+This time, however, what is being added is a reason, not a person or a thing.

 I don't want to go there.
 Besides, it's too far.

-Usage of Except
+Except

 A carton of eggs that is empty except for one egg

-“Except” and “except for”
+“Except” and “Except for

 My mom works every day except Monday.